3 servicemen dead in Russian helicopter crash - News Break

 3 servicemen dead in Russian helicopter crash

-MOSCOW (AP) — Russia’s National Guard said three of its members died Thursday evening when a helicopter crashed during a training flight south of St. Petersburg.

-The cause of the crash near the hamlet of Korpikyulia, 25 kilometers (15 miles) from the city, has not been determined.
+MOSCOW (AP) — Russia's National Guard says three of its members died when a helicopter crashed during a training flight south of St. Petersburg.
+The cause of Thursday evening's crash near the hamlet of Korpikyulia, 25 kilometers (15 miles) from of the city, has not been determined.
 The national guard said the Mi-8 helicopter was not carrying arms on the flight.
+The national guard is Russia's internal military force, separate from the armed forces under the defense ministry.www.wcn247.com

 Comments / 0